denisboo/guides/OpenWrt as NAS device.md

 additionally route the Router B LAN subnet
 - on Router B, Router A peer configuration (Link-2-A) would allow it to additionally route the Router C LAN subnet
+- on both Router B and C, Router A should be allowed to route the entire WIRE subnet 192.168.222.0/24 instead of only its WIRE interface address; This is important mainly when the Router B is trying to access Router C directly, since its outging IP will then be eg. 192.168.222.20 and for this packet to be accepted on Router C from within Router A tunnel, Router A must be allowed to route it (otherwise, WireGuard will silently drop these packets).

 Adding more and more locations now is just a matter of careful peer configuration, in particular, which networks should they be allowed to route